“Six months after I donated I was in the best shape of my life. People don’t realise how little difference it makes to have one kidney.”

 Unfortunately, it’s still going to take us altruistic donors a long time to meet the needs of the 8,000 people who are currently on the waiting list for a kidney.

 If any of you here today are considering an altruistic donation then you would joining a very small group of people.
-I hope my short presentation – or at least the fact that I am standing here healthy and well to give it – is of some comfort to you.
+I hope my short presentation – or at least the fact that I am standing here healthy and well enough to give it – is of some comfort to you.

 For the rest of you, I’m going to try to answer the obvious question.